kashaf12/mandate/docs/AUTHORITY_MODEL.md

 ---

-## Mandate Lifecycle (Phase 1)
+## Mandate Lifecycle

+### Current Implementation

-In Phase 1, a **Mandate is a declarative authority envelope** supplied to the SDK at runtime.
+A **Mandate is a declarative authority envelope** supplied to the SDK at runtime.

-Although Mandates have stable identifiers, principals, and issuance timestamps, the SDK does **not** yet provide persistence, lookup, or revocation APIs.
+Although Mandates have stable identifiers, principals, and issuance timestamps, the SDK does **not** yet provide centralized persistence, lookup, or revocation APIs.

 A Mandate should be treated as:

-- **Logically immutable** â€” Once created, don't modify it
+- **Logically immutable** — Once created, don't modify it
-- **Semantically an entity** â€” Has identity, provenance, and audit trail
+- **Semantically an entity** — Has identity, provenance, and audit trail
-- **Operationally a configuration object** â€” Passed directly to the wrapper
+- **Operationally a configuration object** — Passed directly to the wrapper

+### Enforcement Modes

+**Local Enforcement (MemoryStateManager):**

+- Single-process deployment
+- In-memory state (lost on restart)
+- Per-instance limits

+**Distributed Enforcement (RedisStateManager) - Available Now:**

+- Multi-process/multi-server deployment
+- Global per-agent limits via Redis
+- Atomic operations via Lua scripts
+- Distributed kill switch (Redis Pub/Sub)
+- State persistence across restarts

-### Revocation in Phase 1
+### Revocation

-Revocation is achieved by **restarting or redeploying** the agent with a new Mandate.
+**Local mode:** Revocation is achieved by **restarting or redeploying** the agent with a new Mandate.

-The SDK provides a `kill()` API for emergency termination, but this does not revoke the Mandate itself â€” it marks the agent as killed in runtime state.
+**Distributed mode:** The SDK provides a `kill()` API that propagates instantly across all servers via Redis Pub/Sub.

 ### Future Phases

-Centralized issuance, revocation, and distribution are introduced in Phase 3+:
+Centralized issuance, revocation, and distribution APIs are planned for future phases:

-- Mandate registry
+- Mandate registry (centralized issuance)
-- Distributed state coordination
-- Authority delegation
+- Authority delegation chains
+- Cryptographic verification
 - Cryptographic verification

 ---